chanzuckerberg/cellxgene/experiments/heroku/README.md

 What Heroku enables is a quick, non-technical method of setting up a cellxgene instance.
 No command line knowledge needed.
 This also allows machines to access the instance via the internet, so sharing a visualized dataset is as simple as sharing a link.

-Because cellxgene currently heavily relies on its Python backend for providing the client with the necessary data and tooling, it is currently not possible to host cellxgene as a static webpage via Netlify, AWS, GitHub Pages, etc.
+Because cellxgene currently heavily relies on its Python backend for providing the viewer with the necessary data and tooling, it is currently not possible to host cellxgene as a static webpage.

 This is a good option if you want to quickly deploy an instance of cellxgene to the web.
 Heroku deployments are free for small datasets up to around 250MBs in size.
 See below regarding larger datasets.